Mon-Air-cm/sensor.communitycmr/README.md

 # sensor.community

-These are the source files for the site sensor.community.
+These are the source files for the site main website of the project sensor.community.

 ## Setup